ai-align/stanford-cme-295-transformers-large-language-models/en/README.md

 <a href="https://github.com/afshinea/stanford-cme-295-transformers-large-language-models/blob/main/en/cheatsheet-transformers-large-language-models.pdf"><img src="https://cme295.stanford.edu/cheatsheet-en.png" alt="Illustration" width="600px"/></a>

 ## Class textbook
-This VIP cheatsheet gives an overview of what is in the "Super Study Guide: Transformers & Large Language Models" book, which contains ~600 illustrations over 250 pages and goes into the following concepts in depth.
+This VIP cheatsheet gives an overview of what is in the "Super Study Guide: Transformers & Large Language Models" book, which contains ~600 illustrations over 250 pages.
 You can find more details at https://superstudy.guide.

 ## Class website
 [cme295.stanford.edu](https://cme295.stanford.edu/)